Idaho State Soccer Camps

 Gibson also serves the soccer community in numerous roles outside of college athletics.
 She served as the head coach of the U-17 Olympic Development Program team marking the seventh year that the coach has been involved in the program.

 Gibson came to Idaho State after a five-year stint as the top assistant at the University of San Francisco of the West Coast Conference, considered one of the nation’s best soccer conferences.
 While serving as an assistant for the Dons, Gibson also served as a head coach in the Region IV Olympic Development Program, for seven years.
 At USF, Gibson handled all matters of coaching, including practice planning, travel, scouting, recruiting and USF summer camps.
 She also developed a leadership workshop for student-athletes.

-USF’s best season was the 2004 campaign, where the Dons went 10-7-3 despite a schedule that included regional and national powerhouses such as the University of Portland and Utah.
+USF’s best season was the 2004 campaign, when the Dons went 10-7-3 despite a schedule that included regional and national powerhouses such as the University of Portland and Utah.
 Gibson has definitely seen the best the nation has to offer, as in her last year San Francisco her team played the nation’s toughest schedule, facing 10 teams that qualified for the NCAA College Cup in 2005, including national champion Portland and North Carolina.